jigyasabisht/Speech_to_Text_Recognition/README.md

 # Speech_to_Text_Recognition
 Speech to Text is an extension that helps you convert your speech to text.

-- It can recognize a wide variety of languages and related dialects.
+### Installation:
+- pip install SpeechRecognition
+- pip install PyAudio